csev/dj4e/assn/paw_install.md

 Befor you start this assignment, you should already have signed up for a
 <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>
 account and be logged in on your account.
+You should be able to complete all of the exercises in this course using a free PythonAnywhere account.

 This is a set of instructions to go through the first step of the Mozilla Developer Network (MDN) DJango tutorial to get